omgwtfwow/mcp-google-ads-gcloud-auth/README.md

 6. Grant the service account access to your Google Ads accounts
 7. Create a Google Ads API Developer token (see below)

+#### Option C: gcloud/ADC (Application Default Credentials)

+Best if you already use Google Cloud SDK and want a no-keys flow:

+1. Install Google Cloud SDK (gcloud)
+2. Authenticate for ADC: `gcloud auth application-default login`
+3. Set environment variables for the MCP server:
+   - `GOOGLE_ADS_AUTH_TYPE=gcloud`
+   - `GOOGLE_ADS_DEVELOPER_TOKEN=YOUR_TOKEN`
+   - Optional: `GOOGLE_ADS_LOGIN_CUSTOMER_ID=YOUR_MANAGER_ACCOUNT_ID`
+4. That’s it.
+No client ID/secret or key file needed.
+Tokens refresh automatically.

+Optional CLI fallback:
+- If ADC is not available, you can enable CLI fallback via `GOOGLE_ADS_GCLOUD_USE_CLI=true`.
+- This makes the server invoke `gcloud auth print-access-token --scopes=https://www.googleapis.com/auth/adwords` at runtime.
+- Use only when necessary; ADC is preferred.

 #### Authentication Token Refreshing

 The application now includes robust token refresh handling:

 - **OAuth 2.0 Tokens**: The tool will automatically refresh expired OAuth tokens when possible, or prompt for re-authentication if the refresh token is invalid.
 - **Service Account Tokens**: Service account tokens are automatically generated and refreshed as needed without user intervention.
+- **gcloud/ADC Tokens**: Application Default Credentials refresh automatically.
+If CLI fallback is enabled, tokens are retrieved from gcloud on demand.

 #### Authentication Method Comparison